Irritable Bowel Syndrome

 The aetiology for IBS is complex and varied, and although stress does play a big part it is really only one factor and others such as food intolerances, possible parasite infection and allopathic drugs can be implicated.
 IBS symptoms tend to come on after a trigger is experienced.
 With IBS the colon becomes much more sensitive and reacts to stimuli that would not be a problem to someone without IBS.
 This can result in a very urgent need to have a bowel movement, and not knowing when this could occur can be very stressful and limiting to someone suffering from IBS.

-Painful spasms and gas can be eased by carminatives such as Mentha piperita (Peppermint) or Matricaria recutita (chamomile).
-In fact peppermint oil has been found to be so effective for reducing spasm it is now used by allopathic practitioner during colonoscopy.
+Painful spasms and gas can be eased by carminatives such as Mentha piperita (Peppermint) or Matricaria recutita (Chamomile).
+In fact peppermint oil has been found to be so effective for reducing spasm it is now used by allopathic practitioners during colonoscopy.
 (Kingham JGC Commentary: Peppermint Oil and Colon Spasm.
 The Lancet 1995 Oct 14 346:986).